crossbuilder/c7-fpc/README.md

 # deprecated!

-this was used back then with c7-xilinx-install. both are superseded by my locall all-in-one XilinxCI image
+this was used back then with c7-xilinx-install. both are superseded by my local all-in-one XilinxCI image

 # c7-fpc